vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       will be delivered as soon as a log handler is attached.
 This behavior exists mostly so that warnings when auto-loading plugins (default behavior) won't disappear-

+      A handler must only pass the message on and return quickly.
+Calling logMessage_ from a handler is allowed but no other api function is, and a handler must never add or remove log handlers or wait for frame requests to complete.

       *handler*
          typedef void (VS_CC \*VSLogHandler)(int msgType, const char \*msg, void \*userdata)